Varying-Vagrant-Vagrants/VVV/.github/ISSUE_TEMPLATE/support.md

 ---
 name: Support/Question
 about: Having Trouble?
 Unsure of how something works?
 Don't spend all day trying to debug it, we can help!
-title: ''
+title: 'Q: '
-labels: 'support, question'
+labels: 'type:support, type:question'
 assignees: ''

 ---